 With healthy ingredients utilized like Greek yogurt, honey and applesauce, the result is this beautiful loaf of banana bread- super, super tender and moist, not overly sweet, and delicious.
 The bonus is that there is added protein in there from the Greek yogurt!

 Advantages of using Greek yogurt in baking:

 Greek yogurt has plenty of protein and probiotics, which are good for you!
 Greek yogurt is creamy, and that creaminess helps keep baked goods moist.
 It’s also pretty tangy in flavor.
 That tanginess yields a unique, appealing flavor to this Greek yogurt banana bread.
 The acidity in Greek yogurt helps activate baking soda, which helps make this bread fluffy and light– not so dense.

 Greek yogurt is a great alternative to sour cream in banana bread because it imparts that nice, tangy flavor with fewer calories and more health benefits.
 Tip: you can also swap out Greek yogurt for buttermilk in pancakes and waffles.

 My husband is getting pretty tired of sitting on the couch with his leg propped up, so surprises like freshly baked banana bread delivered with his coffee in the morning are totally appreciated.
 He asked me what I did to the bread to make it so moist and tender.
 And I was happy to share that I used that big container of Greek yogurt that sits in the refrigerator untouched most of the time!

-If you happen to be following the Weight Watchers Freestyle Smartpoints program, one slice of this bread will set you back 9 points.
+If you happen to be following the Weight Watchers (WW) program, one slice of this bread will set you back 10 points on any color plan.
 I know that’s a lot, but it’s going to be fewer points than any other banana bread you try.
 And this loaf is cut into 8 thick slices for you to enjoy!